pinting/TalkJS/README.md

 ### roomExists

-The room exists - when try to create a new room, for example.
+The room exists - for example, when try to create a new room.

 ### typeError